Audre Lorde: The Berlin years

+In December 1989, the month after the fall of the Berlin Wall, Lorde wrote her poem "East Berlin 1989" conveying her views of this historic event.
+In the poem, while Lorde voices her alarm about increased violent racism against Afro-Germans and other Black people in Berlin due to the new free movement of East Germans, she also more broadly and fundamentally decries the triumph of capitalist democratic freedoms and Western influences, demonstrating her deep skepticism about, and resistance to, the "Peaceful Revolution" that would lead to the transition of Communist East Germany to parliamentary liberal democracy, market capitalism, and ultimately German reunification.

 Lorde's impact on the Afro-German movement was the focus of the 2012 documentary by Dagmar Schultz.
 Audre Lorde: The Berlin Years 1984–1992 was accepted by the Berlin Film Festival, Berlinale, and had its World Premiere at the 62nd Annual Festival in 2012.
 The film has gone on to film festivals around the world, and continued to be viewed at festivals until 2018.
 The documentary has received seven awards, including Winner of the Best Documentary Audience Award 2014 at the 15th Reelout Queer Film + Video Festival, the Gold Award for Best Documentary at the International Film Festival for Women, Social Issues, and Zero Discrimination, and the Audience Award for Best Documentary at the Barcelona International LGBT Film Festival.
 Audre Lorde: The Berlin Years revealed the previous lack of recognition that Lorde received for her contributions towards the theories of intersectionality.

+Lorde was State Poet of New York from 1991 to 1992.

 Poetry

 Lorde focused her discussion of difference not only on differences between groups of women but between conflicting differences within the individual.
 "I am defined as other in every group I'm part of," she declared.
-Audre Lorde states that "the outsider, both strength and weakness.
-Yet without community there is certainly no liberation, no future, only the most vulnerable and temporary armistice between me and my oppression".
+"Yet without community," Lorde wrote, "there is certainly no liberation, no future, only the most vulnerable and temporary armistice between me and my oppression".
 She described herself both as a part of a "continuum of women" and a "concert of voices" within herself.

 Her conception of her many layers of selfhood is replicated in the multi-genres of her work.
 Critic Carmen Birkle wrote: "Her multicultural self is thus reflected in a multicultural text, in multi-genres, in which the individual cultures are no longer separate and autonomous entities but melt into a larger whole without losing their individual importance."
 Her refusal to be placed in a particular category, whether social or literary, was characteristic of her determination to come across as an individual rather than a stereotype.
 Lorde considered herself a "lesbian, mother, warrior, poet" and used poetry to get this message across.